 Supplies and Equipment Rentals

 - Adrenaline High – Custom biking and kayaking tours.
-Our tours are affordable and customized for you.
-We can accommodate all ages, fitness, and skill-levels.
-You do not have to be in great shape to get outdoors and enjoy the Eastern Shore with us!
+Their tours are affordable and customized for you.
+They can accommodate all ages, fitness, and skill-levels.
+You do not have to be in great shape to get outdoors and enjoy the Eastern Shore with them!

-- Dick’s Sporting Goods – Located in Salisbury, Dick’s Sporting Goods carries all the outdoor equipment you could need, including apparel, hunting and fishing equipment, camping and hiking equipment, and bicycle tools, parts, and accessories.
+- Dick’s Sporting Goods – Located in The Centre at Salisbury, Dick’s Sporting Goods carries all the outdoor equipment you could need, including apparel, hunting and fishing equipment, camping and hiking equipment, and bicycle tools, parts, and accessories.

 Hunting and Fishing

-- Portsville Pond – Located at 31414 Dogwood Lane, Portsville Pond offers anglers good fishing opportunities for bass, sunfish, and chain pickerel.
+- Portsville Pond – Access located at 31414 Dogwood Lane, Portsville Pond offers anglers good fishing opportunities for bass, sunfish, and chain pickerel.
 The 15 acre pond managed by the DNREC Division of Fish & Wildlife, has a boat ramp and limited shoreline fishing.